FoxyNPF/foxynpf.github.io/_posts/2019-1-20-Remcos Analysis.md

 I thought this would be a good starting point to share some simple behavioural malware analysis.
-The sample in this post came from a phishing email that contained a malicious Microsoft Excel file
+The sample in this post came from a phishing email that contained a malicious Microsoft Excel file.

 The following opensource tools are used for the analysis and run in a virtual environment: